Virtium

-Virtium Solid State Storage and Memory (formerly known as Virtium Technology) is a privately held American maker of semiconductor memory and solid-state disk (SSD) products for data storage in industrial/machine-to-machine designs; embedded systems, including small-footprint designs; and Industrial Internet of Things (IIoT) applications.
-Primary markets the company focuses on are defense, industrial systems, network communications, and transportation.
+Virtium Solid State Storage and Memory (formerly known as Virtium Technology) is a privately held American company that manufactures semiconductor memory and solid-state disk (SSD) products for data storage in industrial/machine-to-machine designs, embedded systems, including small-footprint designs, and Industrial Internet of Things (IIoT) applications.
+The company's primary markets of focus include defense, industrial systems, network communications, and transportation.
 The name Virtium is derived from the word virtue.

 Description

 Virtium was co-founded in 1997 by Phu Hoang, a refugee from Vietnam, and Chinh Nguyen.
 Hoang lived on a boat before immigrating to North America and learned English in a refugee camp.
 Since co-founding Virtium, Hoang has been acknowledged for his entrepreneurship and innovation.

 Headquartered in Rancho Santa Margarita, California, USA, and with operations elsewhere in North America, Europe and Asia, Virtium designs, builds and supports its products in the United States.
 Virtium's primary products are memory modules and solid-state drives that use flash storage and are designed primarily with the SATA and PCI Express interfaces.

 Virtium was among the first to apply proprietary programming sequences that “bridge” between single-level-cell (SLC) and multi-level-cell (MLC) types of flash memory used in SSDs, thus drawing on the reliability of the former and the cost efficiencies of the latter.
 In 2016, Virtium introduced self-encrypting SSDs—the first family of industrial-grade SSDs with Advanced Encryption Standard (AES-256) self-encryption available across all major drive form factors and designed for data security and data integrity.
 Those self-encrypting SSDs placed first in the Board, Modules & Embedded Systems category of the ECN magazine 2017 Impact Awards.
 Also in 2016, Virtium became one of the first industry vendors to market eUSB 3.0 storage modules in the ultra-small, 10-pin form factor.
 Later the same year, Virtium doubled the top capacity of its very-low-profile (VLP) RDIMM and Mini-RDIMM DDR4 memory modules to 64GB—at the time the highest capacity for industrial-embedded memory modules.
-In early 2021, Virtium introduced three 32GB ultra-low-profile (ULP) DDR4 modules that represent the industry’s first of that capacity in Mini-UDIMM, Mini-RDIMM and SO-UDIMM form factors, as well as the industry's first 64GB ULP RDIMM module.
+In early 2021, Virtium introduced three 32GB ultra-low-profile (ULP) DDR4 modules that represent the industry's first of that capacity in Mini-UDIMM, Mini-RDIMM and SO-UDIMM form factors, as well as the industry's first 64GB ULP RDIMM module.